Obviously Five Believers

 “Yeah.
 Somebody.
 Ma Rainey or Beethoven.
 Or maybe your aunt?”

-Being a man of peace, I hurry to avoid further skirmish by telling a tale of Om Kalsoum and Dylan visiting the pyramids, but I don’t get further than to the Sphinx before a male waiter approaches the table.
+Being a man of peace, I hurry to avoid further skirmish by mentioning Dylan’s admiration for the Egyptian singer Umm Kalsoum, and Dylan visiting the pyramids, but I don’t get further than to the Sphinx before a male waiter approaches the table.

 “The guy walks like a peacock,” Raymond says.
 “Norwegian restaurants would be a lot more fun with waiters like him around.”